-Over the last few chapters we understood how to read the financial statements and calculate a few important financial ratios.
-These chapters have laid the foundation to the final objective of this module which is – To use fundamental analysis to identify the stocks to invest.
-If you recollect in the earlier chapters, we had discussed about investable grade attributes.
-Investable grade attributes simply define the prerequisites of a company that needs to be validated before making an investment decision.
+Over the last few chapters, we understood how to read the financial statements and calculate a few important financial ratios.
+These chapters have laid the foundation for this module’s final objective: – To use fundamental analysis to identify the stocks to invest.
+If you recollect in the earlier chapters, we had discussed investable grade attributes.
+Investable grade attributes define a company’s prerequisites that need to be validated before making an investment decision.
 Think of the investable grade attributes as a checklist based on the fundamentals of the company.
-A company that satisfies most of the items in the checklist, is considered investment worthy.
+A company that satisfies most of the items in the checklist is considered investment-worthy.

-Now this is where few differences come up.
+Now, this is where few differences come up.
 For instance, what I consider as an investable grade attribute may not be so important to you.
-For example – I may pay a lot of attention to corporate governance but another investor may choose not pay so much attention to corporate governance.
-He could simply brush it off saying “all companies have shades of grey, as long as the numbers add up I am fine investing in the company”.
+For example, – I may pay a lot of attention to corporate governance, but another investor may choose not to pay so much attention to corporate governance.
+He could brush it off saying “all companies have shades of grey, as long as the numbers add up I am fine investing in the company”.

 So the point is, there is no prescribed checklist.
 Each investor has to build his own checklist based on his investment experience.
 However, one has to ensure that each item on the checklist is qualified based on sound logic.
-Later in this chapter, I will share a checklist that I think is reasonably well curated.
-You could take pointers from this checklist, if you are starting out fresh.
+Later in this chapter, I will share a checklist that I think is reasonably well-curated.
+You could take pointers from this checklist if you are starting fresh.
 We will keep this checklist as a guideline and proceed further in this module.

 12.2 – Generating a stock idea

 Now before we proceed further and generate a checklist, we must address a more basic issue.
-The process of investing requires us to first select a stock that looks interesting.
-After selecting the stock we must subject it to the checklist to figure out if the stock matches all the checklist criteria, if it does we invest, else we look for other opportunities.
+The process of investing requires us first to select a stock that looks interesting.
+After selecting the stock, we must subject it to the checklist to figure out if the stock matches all the checklist criteria, if it does we invest, we look for other opportunities.

 So in the first place, how do we even select a stock that looks interesting?
 In other words, how do we generate a list of stocks that seems interesting enough to investigate further?
 Well, there are a few methods to do this –

-- General Observation – This may sound rudimentary, but believe me this is one of the best ways to develop a stock idea.
+- General Observation – This may sound rudimentary, but believe me, this is one of the best ways to develop a stock idea.
 All you need to do is keep your eyes and ears open and observe the economic activity around you.
-Observe what people are buying and selling, see what products are being consumed, keep an eye on the neighborhood to see what people are talking about.
-In fact Peter Lynch, one of the most illustrious Wall Street investor advocates this method in his book “One up on Wall Street”.
-Personally I have used this method to pick some of my investments – PVR Cinemas Ltd (because I noticed PVR multiplexes mushrooming in the City), Cummins India Limited (because I noticed most of the buildings had a Cummins diesel generator in their premises), and Info Edge Limited (Info Edge owns naukri.com, which is probably the most preferred job portal).
+Observe what people are buying and selling, see what products are being consumed, keep an eye on the neighbourhood to see what people are talking about.
+In fact, Peter Lynch, one of the most illustrious Wall Street investor, advocates this method in his book “One up on Wall Street”.
+Personally, I have used this method to pick some of my investments – PVR Cinemas Ltd (because I noticed PVR multiplexes mushrooming in the City), Cummins India Limited (because I noticed most of the buildings had a Cummins diesel generator in their premises), and Info Edge Limited (Info Edge owns naukri.com, which is probably the most preferred job portal).

 - Macro Trends – Keeping a general tab on the macroeconomic trend is a great way of identifying good stocks.
-Here is an illustration of the same – As of today there is a great push for infrastructure projects in India.
+Here is an illustration of the same – As of today, there is a great push for infrastructure projects in India.
 An obvious beneficiary of this push would be the cement companies operating in India.
-Hence, I would look through all the cement companies and apply the checklist to identify which amongst all the cement companies are well positioned to leverage this macro trend.
+Hence, I would look through all the cement companies and apply the checklist to identify which cement companies are well-positioned to leverage this macro trend.

-- Sectoral Trends – This is sector specific.
+- Sectoral Trends – This is sector-specific.
 One needs to track sectors to identify emerging trends and companies within the sector that can benefit from it.
-For example the non alcoholic beverages market is a very traditional sector.
-Mainly, three kinds of products are sold and they are coffee, tea, and packaged water.
+For example, the non-alcoholic beverages market is a very traditional sector.
+Mainly, three kinds of products are sold: coffee, tea, and packaged water.
 Hence, most of the companies manufacture and sell just these three products.
-However there is a slight shift in the consumer taste these days – the market for energy drink is opening up and it seems to be promising.
-Hence the investor may want to check for companies within the sector that is best positioned to leverage this change and adapt to it.
+However, there is a slight shift in the consumer taste these days – the market for energy drink is opening up, and it seems promising.
+Hence the investor may want to check for companies within the best-positioned sector to leverage this change and adapt to it.

 - Circle of Competence – This is where you leverage your professional skills to identify stock ideas.
 This is a highly recommended technique for a newbie investor.
 This method requires you to identify stocks within your professional domain.
-For example, if you are a medical professional your circle of competence would be the healthcare industry.
-You will probably be a better person to understand that industry than a stock broker or an equity research analyst.
-All you need to do is identify which are the listed companies in this space and pick the best based on your assessment.
-Likewise if you are banker, you will probably know more about banks than the others do.
+For example, if you are a medical professional, your competence circle would be the healthcare industry.
+You will probably be a better person to understand that industry than a stockbroker or an equity research analyst.
+All you need to do is identify the listed companies in this space and pick the best based on your assessment.
+Likewise, if you are banker, you will probably know more about banks than the others do.
 So, leverage your circle of competence to pick your investments.

 The point is that the trigger for investigating stocks may come from any source.
-In fact, as and when you feel a particular stock looks interesting, just add it to your list.
+In fact, as and when you feel a particular stock looks interesting, add it to your list.
 This list over time will be your ‘watch list’.
-A very important thing to note here is that a stock may not satisfy the checklist items at a particular time, however as the time progresses, as business dynamics change at some point it may match up to the checklist.
+An essential thing to note here is that a stock may not satisfy the checklist items at a particular time, however as the time progresses, as business dynamics change at some point, it may match up to the checklist.
 Hence, it is important to evaluate the stocks in your watch list from time to time.

 12.3 – The Moat

 After selecting a stock, one has to run the checklist to investigate the stock further.
-This is called the “Investment due diligence”.
-The due diligence process is very critical and one has to ensure maximum attention is paid to each and every aspect of this exercise.
+This is called “Investment due diligence”.
+The due diligence process is critical, and one has to ensure maximum attention is paid to every aspect of this exercise.
 I will shortly present a checklist that I think is reasonable.
 But before that, we need to talk about ‘The Moat’.

 Moat (or economic moat) is a term that was popularized by Warren Buffet.
-The term simply refers to the company’s competitive advantage (over its competitors).
+The term refers to the company’s competitive advantage (over its competitors).
 A company with a strong moat, ensures the company’s long term profits are safeguarded.
-Of course the company should not only have a moat, but it should also be sustainable over a long period of time.
-A company which possesses wider moat characteristics (such as better brand name, pricing power, and better market share) would be more sustainable, and it would be difficult for the company’s rivals to eat away its market share.
+Of course, the company should not only have a moat, but it should also be sustainable over a long period of time.
+A company that possesses wider moat characteristics (such as better brand name, pricing power, and better market share) would be more sustainable.
+It would be difficult for the company’s rivals to eat away its market share.

-There are many companies that exhibit such interesting moats.
-In fact true wealth creating companies have a sustainable moat as an underlying factor.
-Think about Infosys – the moat was labor arbitrage between US and India, Page Industries – the moat was manufacturing and distribution license of Jockey innerwear, Prestige Industries – the moat was manufacturing and selling pressure cookers, Gruh Finance Limited – the moat was small ticket size credits disbursed to a certain market segment…so on an so forth.
+Many companies exhibit such interesting moats.
+In fact, true wealth-creating companies have a sustainable moat as an underlying factor.
+Think about Infosys – the moat was labour arbitrage between US and India, Page Industries – the moat was manufacturing and distribution license of Jockey innerwear, Prestige Industries – the moat was manufacturing and selling pressure cookers, Gruh Finance Limited – the moat was small ticket size credits disbursed to a certain market segment…so on and so forth.
 Hence always invest in companies which have wider economic moats.

 The equity research due diligence process involves the following stages –